coretrekas/digipost/README.md

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.
+Please read our [Contributing Guide](CONTRIBUTING.md) before submitting pull requests.

 ## Support

 For support, please open an issue on GitHub.